parinp/CarND-LaneLines-P1/README.md

 :-------------------------:|:-------------------------:
 ![](readme_files/No_KF.gif)  |  ![](readme_files/KF.gif)

 With this pipeline and lane prediction, I was able to complete the Challange video as seen from the 1st video at the of this writeup.
-Overall this project was very enjoyable and enabled me to learn more about lane detection and `OpenCV`.

 Reflection
 ---

+Overall this project was very enjoyable and enabled me to learn more about lane detection and `OpenCV` as well as looking further on how to improve upon Lane Detection.

-### 2. Identify potential shortcomings with your current pipeline
+### Identify potential shortcomings with your current pipeline

 One potential shortcoming of this method is its inability to detect where the road will be heading.
 It does not know whether there will be a curve ahead or not.
 However, it will detect straight lines with great accuracy.

-### 3. Suggest possible improvements to your pipeline
+### Suggest possible improvements to your pipeline

 Instead of fitting a 1st order polynomial, maybe a 2nd order polynomial could be included in order to correctly idently the lanes as well as knowing the curvature of the lanes, whether it is a turn or a straight line.
 One thing that comes to mind is using perspective transform and then fitting a 2nd order polynomial.